AllamElsheikh/Alzheimer-s_Memory_Assistant-/README.md

 ### 💡 **Our Solution**

-A privacy-first, offline-capable Arabic voice companion powered by **Google Gemma 3n** that provides:
+A privacy-first Arabic voice companion powered by **Google Gemma 3n API** that provides:

 - Natural conversations in Egyptian Arabic
 - Memory stimulation through personalized prompts